BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnCompStatsBinary

   This struct is used to aggregate counts and statistics regarding the structural-level comparison (i.e., at the level of whole CDS segments, whole exons, and whole UTRs) and analysis of gene structure.
+See header file for details.

 .. c:type:: AgnCompStatsScaled

   This struct is used to aggregate counts and statistics regarding the nucleotide-level comparison and analysis of gene structure.
+See header file for details.

 .. c:type:: AgnComparison

   This struct aggregates all the counts and stats that go into a comparison, including structural-level and nucleotide-level counts and stats.
+See header file for details.